CS Master's Program Handbook

 The Professional Track

 If you are an international student, you might be interested in the professional track, which requires you to complete an internship (in addition to the other degree requirements) as part of completing your Master’s degree.
 Since the internship is a requirement, you will qualify for a CPT (curricular practical training), which allows you to do a paid internship in the US.
-(Note that if you are not an international student, you don’t need a CPT to do an internship and thus this track is not really relevant for you.)
+(Note that if you are not an international student, you don’t need a CPT to do an internship and thus this track is not really relevant to you.)

-The internships should be for a total of two-to-four months of full-time work that’s related to your course of study in Computer Science.
+The internships should be for a total of one-to-five months of full-time work that’s related to your course of study in Computer Science.
 Since you are expected to be a full-time student during the academic year, we generally grant CPTs for internships only for work during winter and summer breaks.
-You may do any number of internships as long as the total time is no more than four months, and each takes at least one month.
+You may do any number of internships as long as the total time is no more than five months, and each takes at least one month.

 Fifth-Year Master's Students